VishnuSharma11D00/AWS-Architecture-ecr-ecs-cicd/README.md

-# AWS-Architecture-  ECR-ECS CICD (UPDATED - Completely using terraform)
+# AWS-Architecture-  ECR-ECS CICD (UPDATED - complete implementation using terraform)
 Launching Complete AWS Architecture made easy using **Terraform**.
 ## **_With only 3 simple steps_**.